caetas/DisCoPatch/README.md

 ## Citation

-If you publish work that uses PatchNorm, please cite PatchNorm.
+If you publish work that uses DisCoPatch, please cite DisCoPatch.

 **BibTex information will be added later**